 Is now the time to have hands-free Access control?

-While Covid has changed our health and safety policies at work in many ways, what will be of importance for the future as we go back to some normality post-vaccine deployment?
+While COVID has changed our health and safety policies at work in many ways, what will be of importance for the future as we go back to some normality post-vaccine deployment?

-That is all very well but has the last year of Covid-19 educated us on how we should be dealing with all future visitors to our business premises?
+That is all very well but has the last year of COVID-19 educated us on how we should be dealing with all future visitors to our business premises?

 Many businesses that have Access control with touchpoints, have or should have had their Access Control adapted to non-contact Access Control in those areas that require entrance authorisation to minimise personal interaction with the Access Control hardware and safeguard staff, contractors, and visitors alike.

 In many premises, digital Keypads require the punching in of a 4-digit code with our fingers or some minimal reading distance RFID card readers would have had some personal contact on a daily basis.
-No matter how much regular sanitation was applied to those touchpoints, a constant fear of contamination in these Access Control areas remain as these are a centre for collecting bacteria.
+No matter how much regular sanitation was applied to those touchpoints, a constant fear of contamination in these Access Control areas remains as these are a centre for collecting bacteria.

-We are sure that many companies found some solution during the Covid pandemic period but how many businesses have thought of renewing their Access Control technologies to adapt to the new normal?
+We are sure that many companies found some solution during the COVID pandemic period but how many businesses have thought of renewing their Access Control technologies to adapt to the new normal?

 There will be hundreds if not thousands of employees eager to return to their offices, factories, and other places of work who will not want to use Access Control Keypads or minimal distance RFID readers, due to their ongoing concerns over hygiene, bacteria, and possible virus contamination.

-Instead, we should be reviewing our Access Control systems now and look to future proof them, where hands-free Access Control provides everyone with confidence and reassurance.
+Instead, we should be reviewing our Access Control systems now and look to future-proof them, where hands-free Access Control provides everyone with confidence and reassurance.

 If hands-free Access Control is not a priority upgrade for businesses today, then it should be tomorrow.